 </View>

-The content inside the Button automatically defines its width.
-If you want to stretch Button to the entire width of its parent element, you can use the fullWidth property.
-For example, you can use this property on mobile viewports where most of the buttons usually take the entire width of the page.
+Button width is defined by its content.
+To stretch the Button to the entire width of its parent element, you can use the fullWidth property.
+For example, you can use this property on mobile viewports where most buttons usually take the entire width of the page.

 <Button fullWidth color="primary" onClick={() => {}}>